zjrohrbach/markdown-wkshts/Honors-Agenda.md

-Mon, Aug 2
+Wed, Aug 4
 =========

 Objectives
 ------------
-- Investigate the connections between position graphs and the motion of objects.
-- Be able to explain what physics studies and how it is related to other scientific fields.
+- Be able to answer the questions *"How far?*" and *"How fast?"* using both scalars and vectors.

 Agenda
 ---------

- 1. Review of where we finished last time
- 2. Finish the Car Lab & Debrief
-	 - [Document to Download (docx)][docx]
-	 - [Submission Link][submit]
- 3. Notes: ***What is Physics?***
+ 1. Notes over Distance and Displacement If you were absent,  [click here for video](https://youtu.be/Kg8_x4kYRfk)
+-   Average vs Instantaneous Velocity (read pp. 23-25)
+-   Problem Solving Method
+-   Two examples: (1) Basic (2) p.
+46 #66

 Announcements
 -------------